Anra scarab

-Anra scarabs are scarab seals dating to the Second Intermediate Period found in the Levant, Egypt and Nubia.
+Anra scarabs are scarab seals dating to the Second Intermediate Period (1700–1550 BC) found in the Levant, Egypt and Nubia.
 Anra scarabs are identified by an undeciphered and variable sequence of Egyptian hieroglyphs on the base of the scarab which always include the symbols a, n and r.
 As anra scarabs have overwhelmingly been found in Palestine (~80%), it has been suggested it was marketed by the contemporaneous 15th Dynasty for the Canaanites.

 The artifacts have tentatively been associated with the gods El and Ra, who were identified with each other in the Ramesside Period.

 Meaning

 Scarab seals were produced in vast numbers for many centuries and many thousands have survived.
 They were generally intended to be worn or carried by the living.
 They were typically carved or moulded in the form of a scarab beetle (usually identified as Scarabaeus sacer) with varying degrees of naturalism but usually at least indicating the head, wing case and legs but with a flat base.
 The base was usually inscribed with designs or hieroglyphs to form an impression seal.

 Whilst some consider the anra sequence on the base of scarabs to be nonsense and random, others consider it to have a more specific meaning.
 The sequence would have been considered important as it was included on the royal name scarabs of the pharaoh Senusret I and on a cylinder seal of Hyksos king Khyan.
 It was also reused by Ramesses II.

 Some scholars consider the anra scarabs were used only for its amuletic qualities, and that the seals found in Palestine were an adapted Canaanite form of an Egyptian funerary custom, transmitted through Asiatics living in the Nile Delta.Murray argued that the skill and subsequent cost of producing anra scarabs would not have been spent haphazardly on ignorant copies of misunderstood inscriptions, and must have been important and relayed meaning to the wearer.
 The Canaanites often incorporated Egyptian iconography into their designs, but in such a manner to suggest that they understood what they were using.